thisispivi/Deep-Learning-Supermarket/README.md

 | ResNet-18 | 92.52% | 2869 / 3101 | 254.52 | 4 min 14 s |
 | VGG16 | 92.33% | 2863 / 3101 | 1595.04 | 26 min 35 s |

-As we can see the accuracy is almost the same for each pretrained network, but **AlexNet** is the fastest in terms of time elapsed.
+Here it’s possible to see that the accuracy is almost the same for each pretrained network, but **AlexNet** is the fastest in terms of time elapsed.

 ## Confusion matrix
 For each pretrained network we computed the confusion matrix.